Reach Out to Our Santa Rosa Employment Lawyer

 Employment Discrimination.
 An employer with 15 or more employees is governed by Title VII of the Civil Rights Act of 1964.
 This prohibits an employer from discriminating against an employee or an applicant based on race, national origin, gender, or religion.
 An employer cannot refuse to hire, discipline, fire, fail to promote, pay less or demote an employee based on these factors.
 They may also not adopt a policy that has a negative impact on a protected class such as minorities or women.
 Title VII also protects male or Caucasian employees or applicants against reverse discrimination as well which usually takes place when an overly ambitious affirmative action program is in place.

 Employees or applicants who are over 40 years of age are protected under employment discrimination laws.
-At the Cartwright Law Group, we also handle cases involving disabled employees and employer actions that violate the Americans With Disabilities Act.
+At the Cartwright Law Firm, we also handle cases involving disabled employees and employer actions that violate the Americans With Disabilities Act.
 To be in compliance, employers are accountable for providing “reasonable accommodation” for the disabled if necessary.
 This may mean a modified work schedule, or building a ramp for a wheelchair-bound employee or installing special devices that will help the employee in the performance of their job.

 Sexual Harassment.
 Sexual harassment in the workplace is defined as any unwelcome sexual advance or conduct of a sexual nature that interferes with the performance of a person’s job.
-The Cartwright Law Group has taken on many sexual harassment cases that can range from unwelcome jokes of a sexual nature to inappropriate physical touching or any action or activity that creates a potentially intimidating, hostile or offensive work environment.
+The Cartwright Law Firm has taken on many sexual harassment cases that can range from unwelcome jokes of a sexual nature to inappropriate physical touching or any action or activity that creates a potentially intimidating, hostile or offensive work environment.
 Employers with more than 15 employees are governed by Title VII.
 Employers with less than 15 employees are governed by state and local laws.
 In all cases, employers may be liable for compensatory damages and punitive damages.

 Wrongful Termination.
-At The Cartwright Law Group, we have seen many cases of employees who have been laid off or fired for an unlawful reason, opening the door for them to file a wrongful termination claim against their former employer.
+At The Cartwright Law Firm, we have seen many cases of employees who have been laid off or fired for an unlawful reason, opening the door for them to file a wrongful termination claim against their former employer.
 Wrongful termination is considered an illegal act if a person was fired in violation of anti-discrimination laws, as a form of sexual harassment, in retaliation for filing a complaint against an employer (known as being a whistleblower), or fired in violation of any oral or written agreements between the employee and the employer.

 The Cartwright Law Firm’s goal in all employment cases is to make sure our clients’ rights are protected and that they are fairly compensated for any employer-related damages that have taken place